ethereumdegen/punk-forums/README.md

 ### TODO

- -FOR VERSION 2
- Need to deploy the version 2 contract on mainnet need to setup alchemy need to sync data from alchemy

--run server with pm2

-3) build subgraphs to be able to show users items on website

-4) make it easier to wrap things - wrapping on the site

- -API
+-Build frontend for this API server
+-Need BUYTHEFLOOR to be able to query me stuff somehow - easy if the server is querying

 ### Development commands